Traveling is hard. But making a great travel video doesn’t have to be.

 Travel video should rarely exceed 3 minutes, but honestly, aim for 2 minutes.
 If you’re Werner Herzog, you can break this rule, but that’s exactly the point: Herzog is a filmmaker, and you’re just a traveler with a camera.

 Even the most stunning 4k video gets tiring without a great narrative, and editing together clips from your European trip is hard work, but it’s not a film.
 It’s a travel video, and there is a difference.

 Limit your travel video to 2 minutes so that you don’t have to write a script and block every scene.
 That’s not a travel video.
 That’s a production.
 If you want to shoot above three minutes, go to film school.
 That’s not sarcastic.
 I’d love to see your film when you graduate, but not before.

 Music is essential when creating a great travel video.
 Seriously.
 Every single video I used in this article is cut and edited to a great song.
 Choosing a killer song is the cornerstone of the editing process, and if you find one with a steady beat, a breakdown, and rising action, all you have to do is find images that match these emotions and clip them to fit.
 Problem solved.
 Epic travel video created.

-Final Tip: You Have to Not Give a Crap
+Final Travel Video Idea: You Have to Not Give a Crap

 The perfect shot might involve talking to your camera in front of a crowd of strangers.
-You might have to dance in the middle of grocery store in a pith helmet.
-You might have to sit at an awkward angle on a traffic strip median for 30 mins to get the perfect time lapse shot or wake up at 4 am to get to a temple roof in time for the sunrise.
+You might have to dance in the middle of a grocery store in a pith helmet.
+You might have to sit at an awkward angle on a traffic strip median for 30 mins to get the perfect time-lapse shot or wake up at 4 am to get to a temple roof in time for the sunrise.
 Great travel video requires you to look like a fool.
-It does.
+Embrace it!